mirzakopic/api-syncagent/docs/README.md

 `cloud.examplecorp/v1 KubernetesCluster`.

-In addition to projecting (mapping) the GVK, the `PublishedResource` also contains optional naming rules, which influence how the local objects that the Servlet is creating are named.
+In addition to projecting (mapping) the GVK, the `PublishedResource` also contains optional naming rules, which influence how the local objects that the Sync Agent is creating are named.

-As a single Servlet serves a single service, the API group used in kcp is the same for all `PublishedResources`.
+As a single Sync Agent serves a single service, the API group used in kcp is the same for all `PublishedResources`.
 It's the API group configured in the `APIExport` inside the platform (created in step 1 in the overview above).

 To prevent chaos, `PublishedResources` are immutable: handling the case that a PR first wants to publish `kubermatic.k8c.io/v1 Cluster` and then suddenly `kubermatic.k8c.io/v1 User` resources would mean to re-sync and cleanup everything in all affected kcp workspaces.
-The Servlet would need to be able to delete and recreate objects to follow this GVK change, which is a level of complexity we simply do not want to deal with at this point in time.
+The Sync Agent would need to be able to delete and recreate objects to follow this GVK change, which is a level of complexity we simply do not want to deal with at this point in time.
 Also, `APIResourceSchemas` are immutable themselves.